 Is root canal therapy painful?

-Treatment time varies depending on tooth anatomy and severity of infection.
-Many cases can be completed in one or two visits.
+Treatment time varies depending on the tooth, its anatomy and the severity of infection.
+Many root canal cases can be completed in one or two visits.

 Yes.
+Root canal therapy is designed to remove infection while preserving your natural tooth whenever possible.
 With proper restoration and maintenance, a treated tooth can function for many years.

 Real Patients.
 Real Experiences.